 Why am I doing this

-During September the Chiltern MS Center want to raise £ 30,000.
+During September 2015 the Chiltern MS Centre want to raise £ 30,000 to celebrate its 30th birthday.
 To do this they are arranging 30 one mile walks.
-Call Walk the MS Mile, one walk for each day of the month.

-The mile is from M & S on the High Street to The Gatsby restaurant, also on the High Street and back again.
+The mile in Berkhamsted is from M & S on the High Street to The Gatsby restaurant, also on the High Street and back again.
 Sounds really easy but is it?
 For a start I am going to have to walk through the Saturday market, there will be so many pedestrians.
 The pavement in Berkhamsted is atrocious and very narrow in a couple of places and finally there is a bit of a slope up to The Gatsby.
-I am sure there will be lots of people cheering us to Walk the MS Mile.
+I am sure there will be lots of people cheering us all on to complete the walk.